k-r-a-s-s/stubborn-pdf-bw-inspector/README.md

 in the folder with pdf(s) to output text files containing the CMYK data in to a text file named after the name of the pdf.
 Requires ghostscript.

 Then use this python file to parse the text file(s).
+It compares the CMYK looking for C==M==Y and assumes that this is b&w.
+There may be some false psotives and false negatives with this method, but has been very consistent with my sample pdfs.
-It compares and outputs a summary CSV totally the number black & white / colour pages
+The output is a summary CSV tallying the number black & white / colour pages.